Step 1: Your free phone call

 You can think of your Trustee as a sort of “bookkeeper/gatekeeper” for the Court.

-His job is to review the schedules filed in your case and to examine you to make sure you “told the truth, the whole truth…so help you God”.
+- Examine to make sure you “told the truth, the whole truth…so help you God”

-In most cases, that’s all that happens at this meeting.
-It is usually over in less than 5 minutes.
+In most cases, that’s all that happens at this meeting, and it usually lasts less than 5 minutes.

 Step 7: Financial Management course

 In the month after our 341 meeting you need to complete a financial management course.

 This takes about 2 hours, and our office will provide you with the contact and case information you need.

 Most people find it gives them useful information for their future and is interesting.

 Step 8: Discharge

 About 3 months after filing your Chapter 7 Bankruptcy case, the Court issues your discharge.